mouldimus/notes/HTML_Concepts.md

 In another scenario, the events of the game are recorded, and then viewed at another time.
 This can be called "delayed playback".
 The delay can be a few seconds, an hour, a day or any other length of time.

-This applies in any situation where the stream of information that is produced can be accessed as it is produced – that is, in "real time”.
+This applies in any situation where the stream of information that is produced can be accessed as it is produced - that is, in "real time".

 ## Static vs. Dynamic
 [Jump Back](#contents)

-As a reminder, *static* means “rigid; unchanging.”
+As a reminder, *static* means "rigid; unchanging."

 *Static web sites* are delivered to the browser exactly how they were stored originally on the web server.
 Static web pages don't change.
 No matter who is accessing the web site, it looks the same.

-Most web sites nowadays are *dynamic*, meaning that the appearance and content of the web pages can be changed on the web server before the web page is sent back to the browser, or it can be changed by the browser on the user’s computer before being displayed on the screen.
+Most web sites nowadays are *dynamic*, meaning that the appearance and content of the web pages can be changed on the web server before the web page is sent back to the browser, or it can be changed by the browser on the user's computer before being displayed on the screen.

 ## JavaScript
 As a reminder, *JavaScript* is a computer language that is able to work on most computers.
 It is useful in making websites.